HEALTHCARE COST & UTILIZATION PROJECT

 Return to Contents

 Internet Citation: HCUP Databases.
 Healthcare Cost and Utilization Project (HCUP).
-November 2024.
-Agency for Healthcare Research and Quality, Rockville, MD. www.hcup-us.ahrq.gov/nisoverview.jsp.
+December 2025.
+Agency for Healthcare Research and Quality, Rockville, MD. hcup-us.ahrq.gov/nisoverview.jsp.

 Are you having problems viewing or printing pages on this website?